MorganBat/MorganBatterham_T3A2-A/README.md

 - *NodeJS* is a JavaScript runtime which will be used to run the ExpressJS code.

+Hosting will be performed by the following providers:

+- *GitHub Pages* will be used to host the front end.
+As the front end is built on HTML, CSS, JavaScript and ReactJS the integration with GitHub for source control makes it the logical choice.

+- *Heroku* will be used to host the back end.
+As the application requires dynamic responses, GitHub Pages is unusable for this purpose.
+As such, Heroku will be used to host the API.

+- *Amazon Web Services* will be used to host the Database.
+Heroku offer a MongoDB hosting service, though AWS' offering is far more developed and flexible.

+Additional Technologies used:

+- *Miro* is used for a kanban board and for drafting the Wire Frames.

+- *GitHub* is used for source control.

+- *Creately* is used for creating the Data Flow Diagram.

+- *Draw.io* is used for creating the Application Architecture Diagram.

 ## Dataflow Diagram

 ![Data Flow Diagram](docs/Data_Flow_Diagram.png)